unkhz/mirin.js/README.md

 Plugins
 -------

-Different resource types require different procedures, or gimmicks, to make them available for the application.
+Different resource types require different procedures, or gimmicks, to make them asynchronously available for the application.
 Mirin exposes resource type handling (initialization, loading and injection) as extensible plugins.
 Generic plugins listed below are included in the default Mirin package.
-You're free to create new plugins or extend existing plugins to support your project specific needs.
+Feel free to create new plugins or extend existing plugins to support your project specific needs.

 | Plugin ID     | Purpose                                                                                      |
 |---------------|----------------------------------------------------------------------------------------------|